Preparing your Development Agreements

 A number of standard components need to be provided prior to preparing a Development Agreement.
-The Development Agreement Request Form describes these requirements and helps ensure you have included all necessary documents.
+The Development Agreement Request Form (PDF file) describes these requirements and helps ensure you have included all necessary documents.

 The following is a list of sample templates to help you prepare your agreement:

 - Schedule 5: This provides a sample format for a typical letter of credit and a list of acceptable financial institutions that can provide letters of credit

 - Certificate of Insurance: This provides a sample format for a typical Developer’s Certificate of Insurance

 These templates are available upon request.
 Please email firstname.lastname@example.org or call 311 to request a copy of the template.

 Once you have submitted your Agreement Request Package to Halton Region, you will generally receive the agreement in about 15 business days.
 To clarify requirements, please check the Development Agreement Request Form above.

 At the Subdivision Agreement Stage, the developer is required to provide a certified cheque to cover:

 - the engineering and inspection fees (this is based on a sliding scale, directly tied to the cost of construction);

 - water and wastewater tapping fees (if applicable);